lyubogankov/freecodecamp/responsive-web-design/project-survey-form/README.md

 12. :heavy_check_mark: Inside the `form` element, you should have a `select` dropdown element with an `id` of `dropdown` and at least two `option`s to choose from

-13. Inside the `form` element, you can select an option from a group of at least two radio buttons that are grouped using the `name` attribute
+13. :heavy_check_mark: Inside the `form` element, you can select an option from a group of at least two radio buttons that are grouped using the `name` attribute

 14. Inside the `form` element, you can select several fields from a series of checkboxes, each of which must have a `value` attribute